 In a Nutshell

-The Project Management app is used to view and manage projects and project phases using an interactive “Gantt Chart”-like view in order to optimize activity sequencing and time and resource allocation.
+The Project Planner app is used to view and manage projects and project phases using an interactive “Gantt Chart”-like view in order to optimize activity sequencing and time and resource allocation.

-With the Project Management app, you can organize projects into phases and sub-phases, create corresponding activities, and even release the activities to the Planning Board located in the Workforce Management to be assigned to a technician.
+With the Project Planner app, you can organize projects into phases and sub-phases, create corresponding activities, and even release the activities to the Planning Board located in the Planning & Dispatching to be assigned to a technician.

 In this topic, you will learn how to create and manage projects from start to finish.

-The following is an overview of the actions you will be regularly making in the Project Management app, such as linking, unlinking, releasing for dispatch, and replanning:
+The following is an overview of the actions you will be regularly making in the Project Planner app, such as linking, unlinking, releasing for dispatch, and replanning:

 Linking activities is done on the dynamic planning board by hovering over the activity and extending the arrow to one or more other activities.
 This is done in order to ensure that the activities are executed in sequence.